 Serious side effects

 Rarely, serious side effects may occur with Ubrelvy.
 These can include an allergic reaction.
-However, this side effect wasn’t reported in clinical studies.
+After Ubrelvy became available for use, some people reported allergic reaction that occurred minutes, hours, or days after taking the drug.
 There aren’t any other known serious side effects from Ubrelvy.

 Call your doctor right away if you develop serious side effects while using Ubrelvy.
 If the side effects seem life threatening or you think you’re having a medical emergency, call 911 or your local emergency number immediately.